-Berry, a Democrat, was the representative for California's 3rd congressional district from 1881 to 1883.
+Berry was the representative for California’s 3rd congressional district and was a Democrat.
+He served from 1881 to 1883.

 From Apr 1879 to Mar 1883, Berry missed 250 of 652 roll call votes, which is 38.3%.
 This is worse than the median of 28.9% among the lifetime records of representatives serving in Mar 1883.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses, major life events, and running for higher office.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1879-Feb 1880||35||22||62.9%||96th|